Here's why carbon stored in Canada's peatlands needs to stay there | CBC News

 Those carbon-rich soils are found especially in peatland: boggy wetlands in northern Ontario and parts of Manitoba that are filled with accumulated plant matter that's been collecting over thousands of years.

+Soil carbon is deposited into the soil by decaying plant and organic matter, root systems and microorganisms.

-Soil carbon is a valuable resource because it prevents greenhouse gases from entering the atmosphere, which is why it's so important to keep it in the ground.
-If this amount of carbon is lost — due to natural events, such as forest fires, or human activities, such as mining, logging and agriculture — it will end up in the atmosphere and exacerbate global warming, scientists say.
+It's a valuable resource because it's a way of keeping that carbon from entering the atmosphere.

+If this sequestered carbon is released — through natural events, such as forest fires, or human activities, such as mining, logging and agriculture — it ends up in the atmosphere and exacerbates global warming, scientists say.

 The study, released Wednesday at the COP26 climate change conference in Glasgow, suggests protecting this carbon is key to Canada's climate efforts.

 Keeping a 1.5 C limit on global warming "within reach" is one of the key goals of COP26, the annual meeting of the Conference of Parties, the global decision-making body set up in the 1990s to implement the United Nations Framework Convention on Climate Change and subsequent climate agreements.

-"Ecosystem carbon storage and ensuring the avoided conversion and degradation of those important carbon stores can be a critical pathway to getting a 1.5 C future, making sure that carbon is not emitted into the atmosphere and, in turn, trying to grow the amount of carbon we're storing in these terrestrial ecosystems," said James Snider, who leads the science, knowledge and innovation team at World Wildlife Fund-Canada, which did the study in partnership with Hamilton's McMaster University.
+"Ecosystem carbon storage … can be a critical pathway to getting a 1.5 C future, making sure that carbon is not emitted into the atmosphere and, in turn, trying to grow the amount of carbon we're storing in these terrestrial ecosystems," said James Snider, who leads the science, knowledge and innovation team at World Wildlife Fund-Canada, which did the study in partnership with Hamilton's McMaster University.

-Soil carbon is essentially the remains of plants in the soil, which is why peatland, which has layers of plant material, has so much of it.
-It is the carbon dioxide the plants sucked out of the atmosphere when they were alive, now deposited into the soil.

-Canada has so much soil carbon — 384 billion tonnes — because of the presence of so much peatland and because of its sheer size.
+Canada has so much soil carbon — 384 billion tonnes — thanks to a large amount of peatland, which has layers of plant material, and the country's sheer size.

 About five per cent of Canada's terrestrial carbon is stored in plants, trees, shrubs and other greenery above ground, the study found, while about 95 per cent of it is underground — in the top metre of soil.